 Prior to being diagnosed with Sleep Apnea, you likely woke up during the night gasping for air, woke yourself up snoring, or were “kindly” told by a partner that you sounded like a lumberjack when you slept.

 Now that you’re treating your Sleep Apnea with your CPAP machine, you definitely expected to stop snoring, right?
-While snoring with a CPAP is not the norm, there are some easy ways to troubleshoot where the issue lies and finally start getting that rest you deserve.
+While snoring with a CPAP is not the norm, there are a few things you can do to find the cause of the issue.

 Why am I still snoring while using a CPAP machine?

 If you’re still snoring even with your CPAP machine, that doesn’t mean you’re facing some major problem.
 It also doesn’t mean you’ve been misdiagnosed or that your CPAP machine is defective.
 And it certainly doesn’t mean you’re doing anything wrong.